What is Kambo?

 work with us

-Revitalize yourself with a kambo cleanse before the holidays.
+Revitalize yourself with a kambo cleanse as a personal spring cleaning.
 Spend an afternoon with Lana and Joe and the spirit of the Kambo Frog.
 This will be a standard ceremony with 3-8 participants.
 Please contact send us an email to begin the process: 1.
-Complete the Kambo...read more
+Complete the...

 Stay Up To Date